googlearchive/polymer-element-catalog/guides/layout.md

   </google-youtube>
 </div>

-In addition, you manually choose from several sizes of toolbar by adding one of the following classes to the core-toolbar's class list:
+In addition, you manually choose from several sizes of toolbar by adding one of the following classes to the paper-toolbar's class list:

 -  medium-tall (2x normal height)
 -  tall (3x normal height)